Wymanrag/houseCrawler/README.md

-node-web-scraper
+House Crawler
 ================

-Simple web scraper to get a movie name, release year and community rating from IMDB.
+Web scraper to get latest houses on market.
 To run this example use the following commands:

 ``` shell